-Survivor 2017: Jeff Probst Reacts To Zeke Smith Being Outed As Transgender
+‘Survivor’ 2017: Jeff Probst Reacts To Zeke Smith Being Outed As Transgender

 — People Magazine (@people) April 13, 2017

-He explains that he did not want to be seen as the first Trans Survivor player, and just wanted to be known for his strategy and gameplay, People Magazine reports.
-Smith reveals that he made the transition while a student at Harvard, and that afterwards, his “confidence was obliterated, and [he] was afraid to dream”.
+He explains that he did not want to be seen as the first trans Survivor player, and just wanted to be known for his strategy and gameplay, People Magazine reports.
+Smith reveals that he made the transition while a student at Harvard, and that afterwards, his “confidence was obliterated, and [he] was afraid to dream.”
 After a period of depression, he auditioned for Survivor in order to take on the grand challenge of the show to “become the man [he] wanted to be”.

 Survivor: Game Changers airs Wednesdays at 8/7c on CBS.